 and community-building in communion with God and Creation.

 St. Andrew's House will increase the accessibility of its services to all who seek to enter,

 while maintaining the warmth, intimacy and home-like quality that our guests most value.

 Walking through the Lodge, or around the serene garden grounds, one gets a strong sense of the many years of fellowship, prayer and love that have rooted St. Andrew’s House in its mission of hospitality as an act of our Christian worship.
 Worship is liturgical, literally meaning “work of the people,” and in extending Christ’s hands to all who come to us, we honor both the visitor and the One who loves us all.

 Dan & Lois Oberg

-Dan became Director of St. Andrew’s House in September 2016, after serving as a lay minister and administrator for 30 years, most recently as Director of the Grunewald Guild, an art & faith community.
+Dan became Director of St. Andrew’s House in September 2016, serving as a lay minister and administrator in nonprofit organizations for many years.
 Lois is a Registered Nurse and is currently the Gardener at neighboring Harmony Hill.